joaovitordeon/firebase_db/README.md

 # firebase database as back-end

-A interface to send/delete/get data from firebase firestore/storage
+A wrapper script to send/delete/get data from firebase firestore/storage